jazzpu/IPA_jazz/README.md

 - vrf configurations are separated from global configurations.

 - when pinging from a router with vrf(s), you must include which vrf it is pinging **from.**\n

+Netmiko_jinja2_lab:

+- ubuntu cloud guest is able to only ping inside the 10.42.x.x network !

 issues I faced: